ARTICLE CATEGORIES

 Native Plants

-• Evolved over a long period of time, and best suited to thrive in their native region.
+• Evolved over a long period of time, and are best suited to thrive in their native region.

 • Adapted to the local weather and geology.